Subscription Modal Banner

 • Bonus amount if your policy is active on the 10th and 20th-anniversary dates

 Pros: An educational plan like this can give you peace of mind and security.
-It’s also flexible enough to meet your needs and gives loyalty bonuses for long-active policies.
+It’s flexible enough to meet your needs.
+Plus, it gives loyalty bonuses for long-active policies.

-Cons: The long-term payment plan may be difficult to commit to.
+Cons: The long-term payment plan may be challenging to commit to.
 Returns are also dependent on market conditions.

-The AXA Academic eXentials plan is a straightforward and easy-on-the-pocket educational plan that comes with guaranteed benefits.
+The AXA Academic eXentials plan is a straightforward, easy-on-the-pocket educational plan with guaranteed benefits.
 Pay the monthly installment plan for five years and decide when you want to receive the cash benefits.

 Key Features and Benefits